NathanMyers/Test_A_Perceptual_Phenomenon/README.md

 ## How to use:
 The project has 4 files:
-* stroop.html: Final Report
+* Test_a_Perceptual_Phenomenon.html: Final Report
-* stroop.ipynb: This is the main file where my work was performed the project.
+* Test_a_Perceptual_Phenomenon.ipynb: This is the main file where my work was performed the project.
-* stroopdata.csv: The project dataset.
+* Test_a_Perceptual_Phenomenon.csv: The project dataset.
-* Project_instructions.md: The project instructions.
+* Test_a_Perceptual_Phenomenons.md: The project instructions.

 ### To view results
 Open up a browser window or tab.
 Click file then open.
 Navigate to the folder containing the project files and double click stroop.html .